JaneJeon/self-hosted/README.md

 >
 > (this can be run inside any of the `restic` containers - backup/prune/check)

+### Docker Resources

+We try to push as much of the stack onto Docker so that they are managed by it, and can have its lifecycle determined by it.
+For example, instead of creating the networks outside of the docker-compose stack and injecting them as "external: true", we let Docker itself create/destroy the networks as the stack is being created/deleted.

+This also serves as a way to "gc" the resources automatically.

 ## Local Development

 ### Managing Node Environment/Dependencies